grnet/kamaki/docs/man/kamaki.rst

 Options
 -------

---help                  Show help message and exit.
+--help, -h              Show help message and exit.
 -v                      Use verbose output.
 -d                      Use debug output.
 -o KEY=VAL              Override a config value (can be used multiple times)